 Considering having a nanny watch your children overnight?
 Or going on vacation and want to take your nanny with you?

-How much do you pay for overnight or vacation child care?
+One of the most common questions families ask is how to pay for overnight or vacation child care.
 Do you pay a flat fee or per hour?
 Or both?

-Check out my latest video where I discuss how inflation is impacting both parents and nannies plus some great tips on how to save money on childcare during this time of increasing costs.
+But what is inflation, and how is it affecting the nanny world?
+Below, we break down how inflation is impacting both parents and nannies, plus some great tips on how you can save money on childcare during this time of increasing costs.

 – What is inflation?